December 2020 Update

 During a holiday season that’s going to be just plain…well…WEIRD…I’m finding comfort in creating old holiday recipes.
 (What are we calling it? #CovidChristmas ? #PandemicHolidays ?
 Someone tell me the appropriate levity-heavy hashtag here!)
 I’m pulling this gal out of the archives for public consumption, because we could all use a few holiday recipes to lift our spirits nowadays.

-When it comes to Schaum Tortes, something about the crispness – yet- toothsomeness of my grandmother’s recipe will always transport me back to Christmas Eves of my youth, drowning them in whipped cream and sliced strawberries while my cousins and I horsed around away from the eyes of our parents.
-(Ahhhh, that 90s-era youth…)
+When it comes to Schaum Tortes, something about the crispness – yet- toothsomeness of my grandmother’s recipe will always transport me back to Christmas Eves of my youth, drowning them in whipped cream and sliced strawberries while my cousins and I horsed around away in their basement while watching holiday episodes of “All That” and playing ping-pong.

 I hope you enjoy this recipe for schaum torte, as well as a few old antiquated pictures and a torte that could have been saved – from a photographic point of view – if only I had remembered to add whipped cream to it before photographing it.
 HA!